KevinKenya/nairobi-connector-open-source/README.md

      Thirteen years lost.
 Thirteen years to reclaim.
 ```

 My programming journey is rooted in low-level systems architecture and extreme optimization.
-In 2015, I laid out my vision for building decentralized, highly technical capabilities on the African continent in [this treatise on Kenya's Silicon Valley](https://www.linkedin.com/pulse/building-kenyas-silicon-valley-making-work-kevin-chege/).
+In 2015, I shared my coding background as I made suggestions on building decentralized, highly technical capabilities on the African continent in [this treatise on Kenya's Silicon Valley](https://www.linkedin.com/pulse/building-kenyas-silicon-valley-making-work-kevin-chege/).
 When the LLM gold rush began in 2023, I was early.
 I built and deployed LLM wrappers, but quickly recognized their limitations, as documented in this early [2023 LLM wrapper demonstration](https://www.linkedin.com/feed/update/urn:li:activity:7102930955807449088/).

 I realized that building high-level wrappers on top of unstable APIs was a architectural dead-end.
 The real war is fought at the intersection of local hardware constraints and resource allocation.